 Remember our clustered Linux HA customer mentioned earlier?
 It turns out that their single point of failure was the person who set up the complex environment using multiple HA technologies that no one else understood.
 PaperCut does not want to force customers to add yet another tool on the HA stack unless they feel it necessary.

-HA technologies have evolved to the point where very favorable RPO and RTO can be achieved without adding this cost and complexity into the PaperCut products.
-The customer should not have to learn our way of providing HA, they should be able to use what they already know.
-Even if we wanted to build all this in to PaperCut we couldnít fully protect against the most common sources of downtime: full hard disks, dead NICs and human error.
+However, HA technologies have evolved to the point where very favorable RPO and RTO can be achieved.
 The full printing system, including PaperCut, can be protected against downtime with off-the-shelf HA technologies.
+The customer does not have to learn our way of providing HA, they should be able to use what they already know.
+With whatever option they do go for, you can’t fully protect against the most common sources of downtime: full hard disks, dead NICs and human error.

-Whatever methods you employ for PaperCut HA, ďThe general principle is start light, and build over timeĒ (Chris Dance, PaperCut CEO).
+Whatever methods you employ for PaperCut HA, “The general principle is start light, and build over time” (Chris Dance, PaperCut CEO).

 There are several proven techniques to provide HA, and each has its differences that may impact your decision which one(s) to use.
 There are also technical constraints that may make some techniques unadvisable (e.g. using an NLB for SQL databases).
 The overarching principles are,